Best Christian Apps for Kids’ Screen Time

 Age: 9+ for style but 13+ because there’s a direct link to the internet within this app which makes it unsafe for children

 This is a Seventh-Day Adventist app (which may or may not make a difference to you).
-It presents a paraphrased version of Bible character’s stories and then asks you questions based on that story with a timer and points for correct answers.
+It presents a paraphrased version of Bible characters’ stories and then asks you questions based on that story (with a timer) and you get points for correct answers.
 It’s aimed at older kids with a very cool action, superhero, comic-book style - it’s very dramatic!
 There are some exciting gameplay elements and extra challenges if you’re willing to create an account.
 There are also links to other services - but beware that they directly open pages on your internet browser, Facebook Messenger (to ask for prayer from the Seventh Day Adventist Church) and your device’s app store so for that reason alone, it’s not suitable for a small child to be left unsupervised with this game.

 #Free #DirectLinkToInternet #AdventureGame #BibleTrivia #SeventhDayAdventist